msonowal/laravel-auditor/README.md

 Make It more configurable
 Add Tests

-Thanks to [Daniel Coulbourne](https://twitter.com/DCoulbourne) and [Matt Stauffer](https://twitter.com/stauffermatt).
-This package was inspired by their work on [tightenco/ziggy](https://github.com/tightenco/ziggy) a package to use Laravel routes in Javascript.
+This package was inspired by their work on [spatie/activitylog](https://github.com/spatie/activitylog) a package to use log activity in laravel in mysql or supported db by laravel.